 On Sunday, April 16, Art Weston landed an alligator gar of epic proportions.
 Weston caught the fish with help from accomplished gar guide Kirk Kirkland while fishing in the Trinity River near Huntsville, Texas.
-It weighed 251 and is now being considered for an International Game Association (IGFA) line class world record.
+It weighed 251 pounds and is now being considered for an International Game Association (IGFA) line class world record.

 “I caught it using cut carp for bait and the battle lasted 25 minutes until Captain Kirk Kirkland was able to lasso it,” Weston tells Field & Stream.
 “We had a certified crane scale and a game wench on hand, and we recorded it and released it alive.”